The Street in Little Bealings

 On the southern edge of the village, the old station buildings have been converted into the Mallard Business Centre, home to a number of small businesses.
 Whilst just 5 minutes drive away, in nearby Martlesham, there is a major technology centre.

 The village has a number of public footpaths and lies on the route of the Fynn Valley Walk.
 We also have four local circular walks.

 Transport services include a local bus service which runs to Ipswich and surrounding areas.
 There are also railway stations at Woodbridge and Ipswich.

-Bealings has seen human occupation since the Bronze Age with lots of activity in the Roman and Saxon ages -click here for a brief history of Bealings.
+Bealings has seen human occupation since the Bronze Age with lots of activity in the Roman and Saxon ages - for more information read the webpage entitled A Brief History of Bealings.